Geodesic clustering of zeros of Eisenstein series for congruence groups: Preliminaries on Eisenstein series for

 The dimension of the space of $\E_k(N)$ of Eisenstein series for $\Gamma(N)$ of even weight $k>2$ and level $N$ equals the number of cusps of $\Gamma(N)$, given as The Eisenstein series of Hecke defined by

 form a spanning set when $(A,B)$ runs through representatives modulo $N$, and a basis under the further `primitivity' restrictions that $(A,B,N)=1$ and by taking one representative per equivalence class $(A,B) \sim (-A,-B)$ \cite[\S 1]{Hecke}.
-This last index set corresponds to the set of cusps of $\Gamma(N)$; such $(A,B)$ correspond exactly to representatives $(A:B)$ for the points in the orbit space $\Gamma(N) \backslash \PP^1(\Q)$.
+This last index set corresponds to the set of cusps of $\Gamma(N)$; $(A,B)$ corresponds to the point $(A:B)$ in the orbit space $\Gamma(N) \backslash \PP^1(\Q)$.